Are Life Insurance Proceeds Taxable? What You Should Know

 Your spouse as beneficiary

-Assets left to your spouse after you die are not typically subject to estate taxes, and that includes any proceeds from a life insurance policy.
+Assets left to your spouse after you die are not typically subject to estate taxes, including any proceeds from a life insurance policy.
+This is a valuable consideration for many.

-The above information is general in nature, and the specific tax implications of your situation could be very different.
-That’s why it’s essential to discuss your situation with your financial professional and/or tax advisor to best understand various circumstances and financial actions may affect your taxable estate, your taxable income, or that of your loved ones and beneficiaries.
+Please note.
+The preceding information is general in nature, and the specific tax and estate planning implications for your situation could be very different.
+That’s why it’s essential to discuss your situation with a financial or tax professional who understands how various actions may affect your taxable estate and taxable gross income, or that of your beneficiaries.